JoshBirnbaum/distributed-methodology/Retrospectives.md

 1. *Check-in*: Let everyone know the order in which they will be invited to speak.
    In that order, each person briefly shares how they think the sprint went.
-   This is best done with video enabled and using gallery view, so that you can see the faces of your teams.

    Note that this is not time for consensus-building: it is fine to quietly disagree.
 You may ask clarifying questions.
 A good way to approach this